clueless-bachu/ENPM673-Project-2/README.md

     - ```python lane_segmentation.py``` for getting the visualising the solutions to problem 2

 ## Authors
-Vasista Ayyagari
+Vasista Ayyagari,
-Kumar Smabhav Mahipal
+Kumar Sambhav Mahipal,
 Raghav Agarwal